swcarpentry/hg-novice/_episodes/15-licensing.md

 hold copyright and will thus need to be asked for approval once a license is chosen.

-If the content of a repository contains reseach products other than software, such as data, and/or creative writing (manuals, technical reports, manuscripts), most licenses designed for software are _not_ suitable.
+If the content of a repository contains research products other than software, such as data, and/or creative writing (manuals, technical reports, manuscripts), most licenses designed for software are _not_ suitable.